 My work laptop runs a piece of security software that GeoComply thinks is me trying to circumvent the location checks.
 So I can’t bet when Zoom is running because it thinks I’m no longer in New Jersey.

 Turn off any program you think would give GeoComply the impression that you’re trying to mask your location.

 Sports bettors in states like New York have made a habit of heading right over the state border to New Jersey to bet.
 But in certain locations close to the border — Washington D.C. in particular — GeoComply can’t seem to discern whether or not you’re in range.

 Even between the Pennsylvania and New Jersey borders, which both have legal betting, GeoComply can have issues and prevent you from betting.

 5. Update Your Computer’s Operating System

-GeoComply doesn’t work on certain older Mac operating systems.
+GeoComply doesn’t work on some older Mac operating systems.
 Try updating your software.

-6. Clear Your Browser Cache to Force These Changes to Kick In
+6. Clear Your Browser Cache to Force Any Changes to Kick In

 A cache in your browser stores frequently-accessed static content.
 So unless you clear it, your browser could still be running under the old information that made GeoComply fail to work.

 Clear your cache after taking the steps above, or try a different browser.